clerickx/TheStage4Library/README.md

 cd /mnt/gentoo
 ```
 ### Download stage4
-If you have an Live USB and want to use the normal download you can use your web browser in root and save it to /mnt/gentoo.

-Or with the recommended method you cd into /mnt/gentoo and wget the link from the direct link section and that should download it just fine.
+Hello you must have an GUI live enviorment to download the stage4's

+Anyways.

+First open the link provided in your specific stage4 then right click  the download button and select copy link (depending on the web browser) than cd into /mnt/gentoo and wget URL and than your done.

 ### Unpack stage4
 ```